Indonesia's Legal System

 Joint Contracts

-A joint contract between creditors entails that each creditor in a conference of creditors have the right to claim on behalf of the others for the performance of a contract to a debtor.
-The debtor is also given the freedom to choose to which creditor they wish to perform the obligation.
-However, it is important to note that the performance to a certain creditor only relieves the obligation towards that creditor.
+A joint contract among creditors entails that each creditor in a conference of creditors has the right to claim, on behalf of the others, for the performance of a contract to a debtor.
+The debtor also has the freedom to choose which creditor they wish to perform the obligation.
+However, it is important to note that the performance of an obligation to a specific creditor only by a debtor discharges that same obligation towards that particular creditor.
+A creditor is also allowed to claim their right to any given debtor, or any other debtor they so wish, and the debtor cannot request the division of their debt.

 Divisible and Indivisible Contracts

-Contracts with Penalty
+Contracts with Penalties

 Validity of Contract